immcantation/tigger/docs/topics/getMutCount.md

 :   vector of IMGT-gapped sample V sequences

 allele_calls
-:   vector of strings respresenting Ig allele calls for the sequences in `samples`, where multiple calls are separated by a comma
+:   vector of strings representing Ig allele calls for the sequences in `samples`, where multiple calls are separated by a comma